cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 | ML-DSA-87  | ML-DSA-87     | JSON Web Signature Algorithm for ML-DSA-87
 {: #jose-algorithms align="left" title="JOSE algorithms for ML-DSA"}

-This document requests the registration of the following algorithms in {{-IANA.cose}}:
+This document has registered the following algorithms in {{-IANA.cose}}:

 | Name       | value | Description
 |---